Dhani (company): Services

 Dhani's super app combines an online wallet with buy now, pay later facility plus a subscription fee & primary healthcare services under OneFreedom.
-In Dhani OneFreedom's subscription business model, depending on how much credit limit Users are charged a monthly subscription fee based on their granted credit limit, regardless of usage the customer is granted irrespective of the actual limit utilization, the interest charged on it which is termed a monthly subscription exponentially rises.
+In Dhani OneFreedom's subscription business model, depending on how much credit limit the customer is granted irrespective of the actual limit utilization, the interest charged on it which is termed a monthly subscription exponentially rises.
 In its gamified ecosystem, customers use multiple products within the app to perform mobile recharge, loan repayments, and insurance payments.
 The platform now also offers direct investments in stocks listed on Bombay Stock Exchange and National Stock Exchange of India.

 In 2020, the company integrated online pharmacy with its super app.
 Within it Dhani Doctor, a telemedicine service including instant video consultations with in-house doctors was added.

 In 2021, Dhani's super-app was rated as one of the best personal loan applications in India by The New Indian Express.